-To ensure a successful rollout of the automation tools within the organization, Virtualware proceeded with a staged roll-out.
+To ensure a successful rollout of the automation tools within the organization, VirtualWare proceeded with a staged roll-out.
 The tools would be given to senior team leaders first, with other developers coming online over a period of time.
-Teams were encouraged to adopt the tools however no formal process was put in place for their use.
+Teams were encouraged to adopt the tools, however, no formal process was put in place for their use.

 This phase of the implementation also saw the introduction of a more formal education and awareness program.
-Developers from the previous training requested more specific training in the areas of Web Services, and data validation.
+Developers from the previous training requested more specific training in the areas of web services, and data validation.
 The new 6 hour specific training course was developed with these two focus areas.
-Virtualware will also implement additional training programs for Architects, Managers and adopt an awareness campaign within the organization.
+VirtualWare also implemented additional training programs for Architects and Managers, and adopted an awareness campaign within the organization.

-During this phase of the project, Virtualware implemented the following SAMM Functions & Objectives.
+During this phase of the project, Virtual Ware implemented the following SAMM Practices & Activities.